anurag-git/Consensys-India-Homework/Week 3/Task List.md

     function endContributionPeriod() external;
  `
 - [x] Only signers can call the “endContribution” function,
--   [x] Only other requirement is that the Contract should have received some ether (taken care in constructor and fallback function)
+-   [x] Only other requirement is that the Contract should have received some ether (added check)
 -   [x] A signer can call the approve or reject a proposal.
 A signer can call only one of these functions and
 -   [x] that too only once.
 -   [x] If the majority (ie > 50%) of signers have called approve function, the proposal is "accepted".
 If the majority of signers have called the reject function, the proposal is "rejected".